Symmetrization and Covariance NMR

 Symmetrization

 Homonuclear experiments are, by definition, symmetrical around the diagonal.
 Actually they seldom are, because the resolution in the direct dimension is usually much higher than in the indirect dimension.
 Noise and artifacts shouldn't be symmetrical, so you can in theory eliminate them with a symmetrization of the spectrum.
-This operation compares couple of points symmetrically placed around the two sides of the diagonal.
+This operation compares points symmetrically placed around the two sides of the diagonal.
 The higher absolute value is discarded and substituted with the lower.
 The imaginary part has no use after such an operation.
 It is, therefore, discarded: the matrix becomes real.

 Symmetrization has serious drawbacks: the shape of signals becomes square, so they are larger and less separated.
 Symmetrization can also introduce fake cross-peaks, in case two diagonal signals have intense tails that extend all over the spectrum.
-Compare the result with the normal spectrum and judge by yourself.
+Compare the result with the normal spectrum and judge for yourself.

 Covariance NMR